 Tallahassee, FL 32399

-Section 504 of the Rehabilitation Act of 1973 (Section 504), of the Americans with Disabilities Act of 1990 (ADA) and related federal and state laws and regulations forbid discrimination against those who have disabilities.
-Furthermore, these laws require federal aid recipients and other government entities to take affirmative steps to reasonably accommodate the disabled and ensure that their needs are equitably represented in County programs, services, and activities.
+Section 504 of the Rehabilitation Act of 1973 (Section 504) of the Americans with Disabilities Act of the 1990 (ADA) and related federal and state laws and regulations forbid discrimination against those who have disabilities.
+These laws require federal aid recipients and other government entities to take affirmative steps to reasonably accommodate the disabled and ensure that their needs are equitably represented in County programs, services, and activities.

-The County’s ADA contact shall be the Director of the Department of Human Resources or designee.
+Questions, concerns, comments, or requests for accommodation should be made to the County’s ADA Contact.
+The County’s ADA contact is the Director of the Department of Human Resources or designee.

 Department of Human Resources